drmortalwombat/oscar64/README.md

 ### Be aware of aliasing

 Aliasing in memory terms happens, when the same memory location could be accessed through more than one pointer.
-Aliasing can create false memory dependency, requiring the compiler to create load and store instructions that would not realy be needed.
+Aliasing can create false memory dependency, requiring the compiler to create load and store instructions that would not really be needed.
 The compiler performs aliasing analysis to detect potential aliasing but has to be very conservative and avoid any optimization that would fail if the potential alias would be an actual alias.

 Most important thing to look at are loop conditions or values in a loop, that could be aliased to a store inside the loop, which will prevent many loop optimizations.